divchaks/PlaywrightTest/README.md

 # Cross - skilling

-This repository is created for the Cross-Skilling initiative led by QE.
-It serves as a learning ground for individuals who want to cross-skill themselves in automation tools.
+This repository is part of my personal learning journey as I focus on cross-skilling in automation tools.
+It was inspired by the QE-led Cross-Skilling initiative and serves as a structured space for me to explore, practice, and deepen my understanding of Playwright.

-The purpose of this repository is to host various examples and practice exercises as we move through different focus areas, progressively building expertise in each tool.
-Over time, this repo will evolve and expand, reflecting our learning journey and mastery of automation technologies.
+Here, I’ll be working through various test scenarios and practice exercises as I move through different focus areas and gradually building confidence and expertise in using Playwright.
+This repository will grow and evolve over time, reflecting both my progress and the skills I’m developing along the way.

 # Getting started